4rjunc/rust-101/string-types/README.md

 - Immutable string slice
 - without cloning data
 - only stored once in memory no clone is created while referencing

+### Arc<str>

+- atomic reference counted
+- thread safe
+- shared
+- Immutable string slice
+- usefull when you have to share a data with multiple threads without cloning data